yann-eugone/rtd-tutorial/docs/domain/job-launcher.rst

    $execution = $launcher->launch('your.job.name', ['job' => ['configuration']]);

-What types of launcher exists ?
+What types of launcher exists?
 -------------------------------

 **Built-in launchers:**